Let’s talk about the EuroAce metal detector.

-The simple LED screen is present and it’s easy to read, there is a depth indicator up to 20cm, ferrous to non ferrous display, battery levels, mode selected display, the sensitivity settings bar and the discrimination notches selected.
+The simple LED screen is present and it’s easy to read, there is a depth indicator up to 20cm, ferrous to non-ferrous display, battery levels, it shows the mode selected display, the sensitivity settings bar and the discrimination notches selected.

 Often said that the ACE 250 is the most popular Garrett metal detector I do believe now due to price decreases that the Euro Ace sells more frequently.

 You can fine-tune the iron discrimination which also separates the EuroAce metal detector from its predecessors.

-Pinpoint mode is always a very welcome feature of any metal detector, if you don’t know what the pinpoint mode does it allows you to accurately locate the target.
-It can takes some time to get used to and you will need to find the “sweet spot” of the coil.
-You can also purchase the renowned Garrett Pro Pointer which has always been a god send in my eyes.
-Decreasing the time you spend locating the target.
+The pinpoint mode is always a very welcome feature of any metal detector if you don’t know what the pinpoint mode does it allows you to accurately locate the target.
+It can take some time to get used to and you will need to find the “sweet spot” of the coil.

 Garrett Euro Ace Frequency

-The Garrett Euro Ace frequency runs at 8.25khz increasing it’s power and accuracy in comparison to the Garrett ACE 250.
+The Garrett Euro Ace frequency runs at 8.25khz increasing its power and accuracy in comparison to the Garrett ACE 250.
 It helps the machine to be more effective when picking up smaller targets and gold, but of course, you have got to walk over it to find it!

 Is the Garrett Euro Ace Waterproof?

 The Garrett Euro Ace has a waterproof coil but it is unsure just how waterproof the control panel is, it takes some light rain, I know that for sure, but I wouldn’t risk a heavy downpour.
 There are many covers available for a small cost for the control panel housing.
 If your budget doesn’t allow (or you don’t want to wait) you could even wrap in clingfilm if you were desperate which is something I did when I first started out.